College-age Americans face permanent hit with few job prospects

 Employers “don’t necessarily even have to pay more to get workers with more experience,” Gould said.
 “So those young workers may be left out.”

-Job seekers who face high unemployment rates at the start of their careers may endure lower salaries during the first decade of their professional lives, said Jesse Rothstein, an economist and professor at the University of California at Berkeley who recently wrote a paper about the impact on college graduates in the wake of the 2008 financial crisis.
+Job seekers who face high unemployment rates at the start of their careers may endure lower salaries during the first decade of their professional lives, said Jesse Rothstein, an economist and professor at the University of California, Berkeley, who recently wrote a paper about the impact on college graduates in the wake of the 2008 financial crisis.

 Employment rates for those who graduated college in the aftermath of the 2008 financial crisis remained significantly lower over the past decade compared with older workers, Rothstein found.
 The last recession also prompted many young people to go back to school, while others changed professions frequently.